 The French graft

-The concept of gender has had difficulties in establishing itself in France, mainly because of a mistrust of American feminism, judged too communitarian and radical.
+The concept of gender has had difficulties to set up in France, mainly because of a mistrust of American feminism deemed too communitarian and radical.
 During the 1980 years, the French university sought to guard against politics.
-Because of their necessary passage through militancy, feminist studies have therefore moved away from the framework of research.
+By their necessary passage through militancy, feminist studies thus moved away from the research framework.

 The terms "sex relations" or "social sex relations" have long been preferred to the concept of gender, which is considered too vague.
 This vocabulary is in line with the feminist materialist approach influenced by the Marxist school that characterizes the first generation of researchers in the 1970 years, with sociologists Christine Delphy, Nicole-Claude Mathieu et Colette Guillaumin.